camunda/camunda-docs-manual/content/introduction/downloading-camunda.md

 # Download Camunda Modeler

-Camunda Modeler is an Eclipse based modeling Tool for BPMN 2.0.
+Camunda Modeler is a modeling Tool for BPMN 2.0 and DMN 1.1.
 Camunda Modeler can be downloaded from the [community download page][community-download-page].